dd32/td-gh-ex/readme.txt

-"Avnii Multipurpose WordPress Theme"
+﻿"Avnii Multipurpose WordPress Theme"

 == Theme: Avnii==

-Avnii is Beautiful  multipurpose responsive theme.
+Avnii is Multipurpose, Elegant, Responsive and beautiful Theme with Easy Customization Options.
+Avnii Theme is Single Click Intall feature, Just press activate button and your website will get ready.
+Avnii is a bootstrap based fully responsive theme that works on any device.
 You can use it for your business, portfolio, blogging, fitness, GYM, Travels Agencies or any type of site.
 Its comes with beautiful slider.
 It has a very easy admin option panel where you change lot of things easily.
-It also give you custom  blog page and fixed header. and it is fully responsive.
+You can upload logo , fevicon etc. This theme made by arinio.com.

 * By ArinioThemes, http://arinio.com/